minhlong149/shoedipus/README.md

   - Show total price of all products in car.
 When user increase/decrease product's amount or remove product, total price should be re-calculate correctly.
   - When there are no products in cart, we should show `Your cart is empty` message.
   - Products in cart should be persistent: When user visit the application, products are added before should be showed, user don't need to add products again.
-- UI must follow correctly design from [live demo](https://gshoes.vercel.app).
+- UI must follow correctly design from [desktop demo](./screenshots/desktop-demo.gif) and [mobile demo](./screenshots/mobile-demo.gif).

 ### Nice to have: